Heaters Heaters — Can Pool Heaters Get Wet? Complete Weatherproofing Guide

 Quick Answer

-Pool heaters are built to withstand moisture and humidity but should be protected from direct rain, flooding, and submersion.
+Pool heaters are built to withstand moisture and humidity but should be protected from flooding and submersion, with direct water kept off the electrical panels, gas valves, and control boards.
 Proper installation with adequate clearances and covers ensures safe operation and longevity.

 Understanding Pool Heater Weather Resistance